 Summary: This longitudinal study found that dysgraphia significantly decreased from 37% to 6% from grade 2 to grade 3.
 Handwriting quality improved substantially in at-risk and dysgraphic children, indicating that consistent dysgraphia needs thorough evaluation for appropriate diagnosis.

-Outline: The study emphasizes the importance of early assessment of handwriting skills and the role of occupational therapists in addressing illegible handwriting and motor control issues among young children with learning disorders.
+Outline: The study emphasises the importance of early assessment of handwriting skills and the role of occupational therapists in addressing illegible handwriting and motor control issues among young children with learning disorders.

 2. To develop an occupational therapy kit for handwriting skills in children with dysgraphia and study its efficacy: A single-arm interventional study (Monika Verma, R. Begum, & Richa Kapoor, 2019)